ddmarchlewski/Credit_Risk_Analysis/README.md

 SMOTEENN Combination
-- This module's accuracy test is 54%.
+- This model's accuracy test is 54%.
 - Precision high risk is at 1%.
 - Precision low risk is at 100%.
 - Recall high risk is at 72%.